joshuawakefield/NptChamberOCR/README.md

 # Newport Chamber of Commerce OCR Contact Extractor

-## Summary
+### Summary

-This project showcases an AI-assisted pipeline for extracting structured business contact information from a publicly visible—but intentionally copy-protected—chamber of commerce directory PDF.
-The original source was an image-based, non-interactive digital flyer, which required advanced processing to convert into usable, structured data.
+This project is an end-to-end Python pipeline that extracts structured business contact information from a copy-protected, image-based PDF directory.
+Faced with an intentionally non-cooperative data source, this solution automates the conversion of rasterized text into a clean, structured, and actionable dataset, demonstrating a pragmatic approach to real-world data acquisition challenges.

-## Problem Statement
+### Problem Statement

-The Newport, RI Chamber of Commerce declined to provide their member contact list, despite the list being publicly viewable online.
-The information was embedded in images to prevent direct copying, complicating any attempt at data extraction.
+The Newport, RI Chamber of Commerce declined to provide a digital copy of their member contact list.
+The publicly available version was a digital flyer where all text was embedded within images, preventing standard copy-pasting and data extraction.
+The goal was to overcome this technical barrier and produce a usable contact list.

-## My Approach
-Rather than accept this as a dead end, I viewed it as a technical challenge.
-My engineering brain went to work.
-With no selectable text and over a dozen pages of image-encoded content, I built a resilient data extraction pipeline using OCR and regular expression parsing.
+### How It Works: The Pipeline

+I engineered a multi-stage process to systematically convert the locked PDF pages into structured data.

+1.  [cite_start]**PDF to Image Conversion:** The script first isolates the target pages (30-40, accounting for a cover offset) from the source `npt_chamber.pdf` and converts each page into a high-resolution image using the `pdf2image` library, which leverages the Poppler PDF rendering engine.

+2.  **Optical Character Recognition (OCR):** Each generated image is then processed by Google's Tesseract OCR engine via the `pytesseract` Python wrapper. [cite_start]This step "reads" the text from the images, turning visual data into a raw, machine-readable string.

+3.  **Parsing and Structuring:** The raw OCR text is parsed using custom logic.
+The script splits the text into blocks assumed to be individual business entries. [cite_start]Regular expressions (`regex`) are then used to pinpoint and extract specific data points like phone numbers and email addresses from the text blocks.

+4.  [cite_start]**Data Export:** The extracted and cleaned data (Name, Phone, Email) is structured into a `pandas` DataFrame and exported to `output.xlsx`, a universally compatible spreadsheet file.

+5.  **Post-Processing & Collation:** A second utility script, `cleaner.py`, reads the generated Excel file. [cite_start]It scans both the "Name" and "Email" columns for any valid email addresses that may have been misplaced during OCR, deduplicates the final list, and outputs a clean, comma-separated string to `chamber_email_list.txt` for immediate use in mail clients or marketing platforms.

+### Tech Stack

+* **Core Language:** Python
+* **Data Extraction & Processing:**
-- **Image Conversion**: Used `pdf2image` to convert specific PDF pages (30–40) to raster images.
+    * `pdf2image`: Converts PDF pages to images.
-- **Optical Character Recognition (OCR)**: Extracted text from images using `pytesseract`, providing a viable path for machine-readable content.
-- **Regex-based Parsing**: Developed pattern-matching logic to isolate names, emails, and phone numbers.
-- **Data Structuring**: Employed pandas to clean and format the extracted information into a usable Excel file.
-- **Post-Processing**: Created a standalone utility to extract and de-duplicate valid emails into a separate file.
+    * `Pytesseract`: Python wrapper for Google's Tesseract OCR Engine.
+    * `Pandas`: For data structuring and export to Excel.
+    * `re` (Regex): For robust pattern-matching and data cleaning.
+* **External Dependencies:**
+    * **Poppler:** A PDF rendering library required by `pdf2image`.
+    * **Tesseract:** The core OCR engine.

-## Key Achievements
+### Key Achievements

-- Extracted over **1,200 business contacts** from a non-cooperative data source.
+* Successfully extracted and structured over 1,200 business contacts from a locked, image-based PDF.
-- Produced clean, spreadsheet-ready contact lists usable in marketing, analytics, or CRM tools.
-- Demonstrated **pragmatic AI integration** with traditional scripting—mixing large language model guidance with classical programming methods.

-## Tools & Technologies
-- `Python`, `pandas`, `pytesseract`, `pdf2image`
-- Regex for robust pattern extraction
-- Markdown documentation and structured comments for technical transparency
+* Engineered a resilient, multi-stage data pipeline from the ground up to solve a real-world data access problem.
+* [cite_start]Demonstrated robust troubleshooting of complex environment issues, including PATH configuration for external binaries like Poppler and Tesseract.

-## Why It Matters
+### Why It Matters

-This project highlights my ability to reverse-engineer real-world constraints, integrate AI tools fluidly, and push through institutional barriers with practical technical solutions.
-It’s less about the code, and more about the mindset.
+This project highlights an ability to diagnose problems, architect solutions, and push through technical barriers with practical tools.
+It’s less about a single piece of code and more about the problem-solving mindset: when the front door is locked, you build a key.

-> 🧠 *AI is a superpower—but only in the hands of those who know how to ask the right questions.*
+🧠 AI is a superpower—but only in the hands of those who know how to ask the right questions.

-## Future Improvements
+### Future Improvements

-- Use `layoutparser` or `OCRmyPDF` for layout-aware extraction.
-- Integrate Google Sheets API for direct cloud syncing.
+* **Layout-Aware OCR:** Integrate `layout-parser` to improve parsing accuracy by analyzing the document's visual structure.
+* **Direct-to-Cloud:** Use the Google Sheets API to upload the DataFrame directly, creating a fully cloud-based workflow.
-- Wrap the pipeline into a Flask or Streamlit app for reusability.
+* **Web Interface:** Wrap the pipeline in a simple Flask or Streamlit app to allow users to upload their own PDFs for processing.